MicrosoftDX/nether/src/cloud/functions/leaderboards/top-n/README.md

 ### 2. Deploy Required Services on Microsoft Azure

-There are many ways to deploy services on Microsoft Azure, pick the one that feels most natural to you, then continue to step 2.
+There are many ways to deploy services on Microsoft Azure, pick the one that feels most natural to you, then continue to next step.

-#### a) ... using an Azure Resource Manager, ARM, Template
+#### A) ... using an Azure Resource Manager, ARM, Template

 Your resources in Azure can be deployed automatically using a JSON formated document, called Azure Resource Manager, ARM, Template.
 The template describes the needed resources/services for your deployment and if there are any dependencies between them.